kalari499/kalari499.github.io/_posts/2019-08-13-HackTheBox-Jerry.md

 Jerry is a Windows box, difficulty Easy on HTB.

 The box is very easy.
-There is an Apache Tomcat running as root.
+There is an Apache Tomcat running as NT AUTHORITY\SYSTEM.
 We can get root shell directly by finding default credentials for manager panel then upload the jsp reverse shell.

 ### Initial Scan